Nature-based learning at Wilder Doddington

 When visiting Wilder Doddington ALL participants should wear clothing that you don’t mind getting dirty.

-What to wear in the summer – long trousers, t-shirt, trainers / walking shoes, sun hat.
+In summer – long trousers, t-shirt, trainers / walking shoes and sun hat.

 To find out more information and to book your visit, please get in touch: